arth3mis/qsynthi/README.md

 by Jannis Müller & Arthur Freye

+> Note: You are currently on the `cmake` branch!
+> Only use this branch for manual builds on Linux.
+> Switch to `main` branch for Windows/macOS.

 ## Download & More
 You can find the plugin's VST3 & AU downloads, examples and our paper here: